arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Usually one healer in party is enough to have it.
 * Rescue - just move knockbacked target to you.
 The one of usage examples is Susano Extreme.

-## Trash

-* Surecast - despite the fact that some tactics mean that healer should have this skill (hello, Omega V4 Savage) I would recommend to avoid using it.
+* Surecast - despite the fact that some tactics mean that healer should have this skill (hello, Omega V4/8 Savage) I would recommend to avoid using it.
+But it really helps in some cases.

 # The best opener deck